httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function are compared to the http message signature to determine if the signature presented is valid.

+Use of this algorithm can be indicated at runtime using the `ecdsa-p256-sha256` value for the `alg` signature parameter.

 ### JSON Web Signature (JWS) algorithms {#method-jose}

 If the signing algorithm is a JOSE signing algorithm from the JSON Web Signature and Encryption Algorithms Registry established by {{RFC7518}}, the
 JWS algorithm definition determines the signature and hashing algorithms to apply for both signing and verification.
-There is no use of the explicit `alg` signature parameter when using JOSE signing algorithms.

 For both signing and verification, the HTTP messages signature input string ({{create-sig-input}}) is used as the entire "JWS Signing Input".
 The JOSE Header defined in {{RFC7517}} is not used, and the signature input string is not first encoded in Base64 before applying the algorithm.
 The output of the JWS signature is taken as a byte array prior to the Base64url encoding used in JOSE.

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

+There is no use of the explicit `alg` signature parameter when using JOSE signing algorithms, as they can be signaled using JSON Web Keys or other mechanisms.

 # Including a Message Signature in a Message